Computational Technologies for Fashion Recommendation: A Survey: Fashion Outfit Recommendation

 \subsection{Summary}

-Outfit recommendation has experienced significant development in the last few years attributed to the research efforts from the information retrieval and multimedia communities.
+OR has experienced significant development in the last few years attributed to the research efforts from the information retrieval and multimedia communities.
 The task has been established and addressed in many different ways based on advanced neural network technologies.
-However, the research on outfit recommendation is still in its nascent stage and has several limitations.
+However, the research on FOR is still in its nascent stage and has several limitations.

-First, the outfit compatibility modeling and personalized outfit recommendation tasks are tackled in isolation.
-In several studies, compatibility modeling serves as a pre-training process to generate an initial representation of fashion items for the main outfit recommendation task~\cite{chen2019pog}.
+First, the outfit compatibility modeling and PFOR tasks are tackled in isolation.
+In several studies, compatibility modeling serves as a pre-training process to generate an initial representation of fashion items for the main FOR task~\cite{chen2019pog}.
 Most state-of-the-art studies involve item-level compatibility modeling and outfit-level user preference modeling as two separate sub-tasks and evaluate their proposed models on these two sub-tasks independently.

-Second, the evaluation for outfit recommendation is not quite solid so far.
+Second, the evaluation for FOR is not quite solid so far.
 For example, Li \myet~\cite{li2020hierarchical} target the modeling of outfit-level user preference and apply the ranking evaluation on different methods, similar to general personalized fashion recommendation.
-However, such an evaluation does not suit generation-based outfit recommendation, in which the compatibility level of the generated outfit is not guaranteed.
-In the generation-based outfit recommendation by Chen \myet~\cite{chen2019pog}, online evaluation is applied, while it is not applicable to all studies, therefore obstructing the technical development to some extent.
+However, such an evaluation does not suit generation-based FOR, in which the compatibility level of the generated outfit is not guaranteed.
+In the generation-based FOR by Chen \myet~\cite{chen2019pog}, online evaluation is applied, while it is not applicable to all studies, therefore obstructing the technical development to some extent.

-Third, in existing outfit generation methods, the outfits are generated iteratively, for example, auto-regressively consuming a previously generated item as the input of the next~\cite{chen2019pog}.
+Third, in existing FOG methods, the outfits are generated iteratively, for example, auto-regressively consuming a previously generated item as the input of the next~\cite{chen2019pog}.
 Such methods still assume that the outfit is in order, which is inappropriate, as pointed out in many papers~\cite{cui2019dressing, feng2019interpretable}.
-There is a need to develop better outfit generation models which can create the item set in parallel rather than one by one.
+There is a need to develop better FOG models which can create the item set in parallel rather than one by one.